nodejs/node/doc/guides/writing-and-running-benchmarks.md

 is 1%.
 If three stars (`***`) is considered the risk is 0.1%.
 However this may require more runs to obtain (can be set with `--runs`).

-_For the statistically minded, the R script performs an [independent/unpaired 2-group t-test][t-test], with the null hypothesis that the performance is the same for both versions.
+_For the statistically minded, the script performs an [independent/unpaired 2-group t-test][t-test], with the null hypothesis that the performance is the same for both versions.
 The confidence field will show a star if the p-value is less than `0.05`._

-The `compare.R` tool can also produce a box plot by using the `--plot filename` option.
+The `compare.R` tool can additionally produce a box plot by using the `--plot filename` option.
 In this case there are 48 different benchmark combinations, and there may be a need to filter the csv file.
 This can be done while benchmarking using the `--set` parameter (e.g. `--set encoding=ascii`) or by filtering results afterwards using tools such as `sed` or `grep`.
 In the `sed` case be sure to keep the first line since that contains the header information.

 ```console
 $ cat compare-pr-5134.csv | sed '1p;/encoding='"'"ascii"'"'/!d' | Rscript benchmark/compare.R --plot compare-plot.png